Indiana University School of Dentistry

 Transcripts and Evaluations

 - Applicant must submit to ADEA CAAPID a detailed evaluation by Educational Credential Evaluators, Inc. (ECE).
 IUSD accepts only ECE evaluations.
-WES is not accepted by the IU-IDP Program.
+World Education Services (WES) is not accepted by the IU-IDP Program.

 - No provisional degrees will be accepted.

-- Do not send the ECE report to the Office of Admissions and Student Affairs at IUSD.
+- Do not send the ECE report to the Office of Academic Programs at IUSD.

 - Program requires official copies of diploma and transcripts within six months after, and only if, accepted to the program.

-It is the responsibility of the applicant to submit all required materials to the program by the deadline and to monitor the progress of the submission of the application.
-Email is the most efficient and secure way to request the status of the applicant's information.
-Information will not be given over the telephone unless the caller can be verified as the applicant.
+It is the applicant’s responsibility to submit all required materials to the program by the deadline and to monitor the progress of the submission of the application.
+Email is the preferred and most efficient way to request the status of the application.
+In compliance with Family Educational Rights and Privacy Act (FERPA), information will not be given over the telephone unless the caller can be verified as the applicant.
+You may contact the Office of Admissions and Student Affairs at